normen/arduino-433/README.md

 Use the `protocollessreceiver` branch in that repository, it includes the Arduino discovery application example.

-### Operation
+### Transceiver transmit protocol
-*Note:* If you're using homebridge-433-arduino you can skip this section unless you're interested in the interna of the transceiver communication.
+*Note: If you're using homebridge-433-arduino you can skip this section unless you're interested in the interna of the transceiver communication.*

 In its default mode the transceiver will use the USB serial port to send rc-switch data (code, pulse, protocol) in a format like `12345/123/1` when any 433MHz codes are received and decoded.
 When receiving serial data in the same format the transceiver will send the corresponding 433MHz data and return an `OK` message.
 The serial data is terminated by `\n`.